Azure-Samples/aks-agic-private-link/README.md

 If the deployment succeeds, you should be able to access the AKS-hosted [httpbin](https://httpbin.org/) web application from the client virtual machine as follows:

 - Navigate to Azure Portal and connect to the client virtual machine via Azure Bastion.
 - Run the the `nslookup httpbin.contoso.internal` command.
 If you customized the subdomain and domain used by the ingress object and Private DNS Zone, make sure to replace `httpbin.contoso.internal` with `subdomain`.`domain`.
-The command should return the private IP address of the `ApplicationGatewayPrivateEndpoint` used by the client virtual machine to invoke the [httpbin](https://httpbin.org/) web application as shown by the following figure.
+The command should return the private IP address of the `ApplicationGatewayPrivateEndpoint` used by the client virtual machine to invoke the [httpbin](https://httpbin.org/) web application as shown in the following figure.

 ![nslookup](images/nslookup.png)

 - Call any of the REST API methods exposed by [httpbin](https://httpbin.org/) web application, for example `/headers`.
-If the call succeeds, you should see a result like the one shown in the following figure.
+If the call succeeds, you should see a result like the one in the following figure.

 ![nslookup](images/headers.png)